wawandco/ox/docs/docs/fundamentals/concepts/middleware.md

     ...
 ```

-As you can see there are 3 default middleware functions that are used in the application.
-Lets explain what those are:
+There are 3 default middleware functions that are used by the application.
+Lets explain what these are:

 - middleware.Transaction: Takes care of setting up a `tx` field in the context for each request, so handlers can use it to access the database.
 - middleware.ParameterLogger: Logs the parameters of the request.